top of page

 - With proper care, Maine Coon cats typically have a lifespan of 12-15 years or more.
 Providing a balanced diet, regular veterinary care, exercise, and a safe living environment can help promote a long and healthy life for your Maine Coon.

 - Yes, Maine Coon cats are generally sociable and can get along well with other pets, including dogs and other cats.
 Early socialization and gradual introductions can help ensure a smooth transition when introducing a Maine Coon cat to other pets in the household.
-Our kittens gorw up with the French Bulldogs.
+Our kittens grow up with the French Bulldogs, I am not even sure they realize they are different species

 - Maine Coon cats require regular grooming to keep their semi-longhaired coats in good condition.
 Weekly brushing with a comb or slicker brush can help remove loose hair, prevent mats and tangles, and distribute natural oils throughout the coat.